 I try to fit in a vacation at least once a year that is not affiliated with work aside from leisurely cooking.
 This year, I visited the South of France with six long time friends.
 I was lucky enough to stay at my friend’s beautiful villa in the mountains of Thoules, overlooking Cannes – want to talk about waking up in paradise everyday… this was it.

 Morning started off with pain au chocolat from the local bakery.
 While in town, we’d also pick up roasted Bresse chicken for our daily boating excursions.
-On our first day there, we took the boat to St. Cap Ferrat where we anchored close to the marina surrounded by the most unbelievable super yachts in the world.
+On our first day there, we took the boat to St. Jean Cap Ferrat where we anchored close to the marina surrounded by the most unbelievable super yachts in the world.
 We swam, drank wine and ate roasted chickens on the boat – pretty much a perfect afternoon.
-Out of all my travels throughout the world, St. Cap Ferrat might take the number 1 spot as the most beautiful and surreal place I’ve ever been.
+Out of all my travels throughout the world, St. Jean Cap Ferrat might take the number 1 spot as the most beautiful and surreal place I’ve ever been.

 Dinners consisted of either dining out in Cannes followed by a night of drinking, or shopping at the local markets and cooking at the house which was just as enjoyable.
 The local produce and fish was some of the most pristine I’ve ever seen.
 Just about every meal started with tomatoes that were still warm from the sun, a variety of local cheeses, and fresh baguettes.